Bukunmikuti/view-router/README.md

  -------------------------

- # ROADMAP ✨
+ # Roadmap 🚀
  Roadmap for v1.1.1 release

- - [] make current view 'disappear' or go off screen if back button is pressed and there is no view to nativage to. <br>
+ - [ ] Make current view 'disappear' or go off screen if back button is pressed and there is no view to nativage to. <br>
  Current behaviour: The browser does nothing when back button is clicked and exits page on second click <br>
  Expected behaviour: removes current view from screen <br>
  Caveat: when a template is the base view, clicking back to remove it from screen might not be user friendly